-With breath-taking natural attractions like Nuranang Waterfalls, Pankang Teng Tso Lake, and man-made sites such as the Tawang Monastery, which is the largest and highest monasteries of India, and Jaswant Garh War Memorial which was made to honor Jaswant Singh Rawat who had bravely fought the Chinese Army, Tawang is a picturesque small valley, an abode of love and peace in the snow-clad mountains.
+With breath-taking natural attractions like Nuranang Waterfalls, Pankang Teng Tso Lake, and man-made sites such as the Tawang Monastery, which is the largest and highest monastery of India, and Jaswant Garh War Memorial which was made to honour Jaswant Singh Rawat who had bravely fought the Chinese Army, Tawang is a picturesque small valley, an abode of love and peace in the snow-clad mountains.

-Famous for Phumdis, floating houses, and the only floating national park in the world, Loktak Lake is another one of the incredible tourist spots in Northeast India.
+Famous for Phumdis, floating houses, and the only floating national park in the world, Loktak Lake is another one of the incredible tourist spot in Northeast India.
 Being one of the largest freshwater lakes in Northeast India, Loktak is also the home to the endangered deer species, Sangai, the brow-antlered deer of Manipur found in Keibul Lamjao National Park, the floating national park.

 The home to Ao Naga Tribe, Mokokchung is one of the beautiful districts of Nagaland.
 Although intruders are welcomed with arrows and spears in this part of the state, the inhabitants are quick to distinguish the good from bad and offer warm hospitality once they become friendly.
 To enhance the tourist experience, the locals also host a number of events and festivals, thus making a visit interactive and locally social.

 10. Umngot River, Meghalaya

 What adds to the exquisite beauty is the suspension bridge over the river which was constructed in 1932 by the British, for strolling over the river as well as to keep a look over the area while it was under British control.
-A paradise for peace lovers, Umngot River should be another addition to the incredible tourist spots of Northeast India.
+A paradise for peace lovers, the Umngot River should be another addition to the incredible tourist spots of Northeast India.

 Northeast India is bountiful of fun, adventure, food, and entertainment, either in form of their distinct culture or their extremely rich wildlife & vegetation.
 With options of being provided with homestays and completely away from the city hustle and the concrete life, the North East is indeed the getaway every city dweller deserves.

 The region has still avoided rapid industrialization, while the locals are jolly with their traditional and minimal standards of living, thus has kept the region unspoiled.